Think-iT-Labs/edc-samples/transfer/transfer-06-consumer-pull-http/README.md

 Running this sample consists of multiple steps, that are executed one by one and following the same order.

+> Please in case you have some issues with the jq option, not that it's not mandatory, and you can
+> drop it from the command. it's just used to format the output, and the same advice should be
+> applied to all calls that use `jq`.

 ### 1. Register data plane instance for provider